tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 Using a shared dictionary allows for this compression scheme to deliver dramatically more effective compression, reducing an entire certificate chain to roughly 25% of its original size, rather than the 75% achieved by existing generic schemes.
 Firstly, the intermediate and root certificates are compressed to a couple of bytes each and effectively no longer contribute to the wire size of the certificate chain.
 Secondly, the end-entity certificate can be further reduced by reference to strings in the shared dictionary.
 The preliminary evaluation of this scheme suggests that 50% of certificate chains in use today fit in under 950 bytes and 95% fit in under 1613 bytes.

-Perhaps surprisingly, this scheme results in a smaller wire size than the use of generic TLS certificate compression and the suppression of CA certificates as proposed in {{Intermediate}}.
+Perhaps surprisingly, this scheme results in a smaller wire size than the use of generic TLS certificate compression and the suppression of CA certificates as proposed in {{?SCA=I-D.kampanakis-tls-scas-latest}}.
 This is because although the proposal removes the intermediate and root certs entirely, this also removes the redundancy that generic TLS certificate compression schemes rely on.

 It is also important to note that as this is only a compression scheme, it does not impact any trust decisions in the TLS handshake or perform trust negotiation.
 A client can offer this compression scheme whilst only trusting a subset of the certificates in the CCADB snapshot, similarly a server can offer this compression scheme whilst using a certificate chain which does not chain back to a WebPKI root.
 Similarly, a new root or intermediate can be included in CCADB and static dictionary at the point of application to the root stores, rather than having to wait to be approved, allowing them to benefit from this compression scheme from the very first day of trust.
 As a result this scheme is equitable in so far as it provides equal benefits for all CAs in the WebPKI, doesn't privilege any particular end-entity certificate or website and allows WebPKI clients to make different trust decisions without fear of breakage.